Xilinx/PYNQ/docs/source/1_getting_started.rst

       /home/xilinx/scripts/update_pynq.sh

 This will check the pynq GitHub, download and install the latest release.
+Your board will need to have internet access to do this.
+Check the *Connect to a network* section above if necessary.

-Updating will overwrite the introductory and example notebooks.
+Updating PYNQ will overwrite the introductory and example notebooks.
 You should make sure you take a backup of this, and any code you added to the pynq python directory.

 Troubleshooting
 ==========================

-If you are having problems, please see the `Frequently asked questions <14_faqs.html>`_ or go the `PYNQ support forum <http://www.pynq.io>`_
+If you are having problems, please see the `Frequently asked questions <faqs.html>`_ or go the `PYNQ support forum <http://www.pynq.io>`_